LeastAuthority/wormhole-client/README.md

 Please check the `Changelog.md` file for the latest changes.

+## Contributions

+We welcome all kinds of contributions (bug fixes, new features, documentation, tests etc).
+Please send them as github pull requests.

 ## What's next?

 Adding support for sending via Tor connections is the next important task.